Whether shopping for new car insurance or considering a switch, comparing car insurance rates is the best way to find a great deal on auto insurance.

 - Compare car insurance quotes in 5 easy steps

-- Car insurance comparison chart: Compare rates by state with average savings
+- Car insurance comparison chart: Average rates by state

-- Factors to consider while doing an auto insurance quote comparison
+- Factors to consider using an insurance comparison tool

 Compare car insurance quotes from different companies

-To compare car insurance rates, you will need to first decide how much coverage you need and have the details about your car, location and listed drivers.
+To compare car insurance rates, you must first decide how much coverage you need and have the details about your car, location and listed drivers.
 Also, keep in mind the difference between a car insurance rate comparison and a car insurance quote comparison: